 Demonstrating Basic Proficiencies on the GRE and GMAT Exams

-Graduate programs in data science may require applicants to take the GRE or GMAT exams.
-Students may also volunteer to take these to improve their demonstrable skills.
-Schools look for students to pass within the top 15th percentile of these exams.
-While scoring well on the quantitative section is a must, prospective students should also score well on the verbal and writing sections as communicating is also important in data science.
+Graduate programs in data science may require applicants to take the GRE or GMAT exams prior to admission.
+Schools generally look for prospective students with scores within the 85th percentile.
+While scoring well on the quantitative section is a must, prospective students should also score well on the verbal and writing sections since communication skills are also very important in the field of data science.